Alto Ingredients Inc. (ALTO) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Alto Ingredients Inc. (NASDAQ: ALTO) Right Now?

-Alto Ingredients Inc. (NASDAQ: ALTO) has a higher price-to-earnings ratio of 7.84x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.48.
-Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Alto Ingredients Inc. (NASDAQ: ALTO) has a higher price-to-earnings ratio of 5.32x compared to its average ratio, and the 36-month beta value for ALTO is at 2.48.
+Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Alto Ingredients Inc. (ALTO) is $8.00, which is $6.31 above the current market price.
-The public float for ALTO is 70.47M, and currently, short sellers hold a 3.19% ratio of that float.
-The average trading volume of ALTO on March 10, 2023 was 768.68K shares.
+The average price suggested by analysts for ALTO is $7.00, which is $6.16 above the current market price.
+The public float for ALTO is 70.47M, and currently, shorts hold a 3.19% of that float.
+The average trading volume for ALTO on March 15, 2023 was 842.90K shares.

 ALTO’s Market Performance

-The stock of Alto Ingredients Inc. (ALTO) has seen a -35.21% decrease in the past week, with a -39.29% drop in the past month, and a -35.62% fall in the past quarter.
-The volatility ratio for the week is 5.31%, and the volatility levels for the past 30 days are at 4.52% for ALTO.
-The simple moving average for the last 20 days is -33.28% for ALTO stock, with a simple moving average of -46.63% for the last 200 days.
+ALTO’s stock has seen a -36.94% decrease for the week, with a -44.89% drop in the past month and a -40.23% fall in the past quarter.
+The volatility ratio for the week is 15.52%, and the volatility levels for the past 30 days are at 6.99% for Alto Ingredients Inc. The simple moving average for the last 20 days is -35.00% for ALTO stock, with a simple moving average of -51.07% for the last 200 days.

 Insider Trading